easysql/easy_sql/docs/easy_sql/build_install.md

 - pg
 - clickhouse

+We also provide flink backend, but because of dependency confliction between pyspark and apache-flink, you need to install the flink backend dependencies manually with the following make command `python3 -m pip install apache-flink`.

+Usually we read data from some data source and write data to some other system using flink with different connectors.
+So we need to download some jars for the used connectors as well.
+Refer [here](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/table/overview/) to get more information and [here](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/connectors/table/downloads/) to download the required connectors.
 ## Building Easy SQL

 Internally we use `poetry` to manage the dependencies.
 So make sure you have [installed it](https://python-poetry.org/docs/master/#installation).
 Package could be built with the following make command: `make package-pip` or just `poetry build`.